haiwera-silk-cd/magento-devdocs/guides/v2.0/install-gde/install/cli/dev_add-update.md

   - Setup
 ---

-A contributing developer updates components by specifying components and their versions in Magento's `composer.json`.
+A contributing developer updates 组件 by specifying 组件 and their versions in Magento's `composer.json`.

-To update components if you're *not* a contributing developer, see <a href="{{ page.baseurl }}/comp-mgr/bk-compman-upgrade-guide.html">Updating the Magento application and components</a>.
+To update components if you're *not* a contributing developer, see <a href="{{ page.baseurl }}/comp-mgr/bk-compman-upgrade-guide.html">Updating the Magento application and 组件</a>.

 You can either add a `require` section to `composer.json` or you can use the `composer require` command as follows:

-1. Log in to the Magento server, or switch to, the {% glossarytooltip 5e7de323-626b-4d1b-a7e5-c8d13a92c5d3 %}Magento file system owner{% endglossarytooltip %}.
+1. Log in to the Magento server, or switch to, the {% glossarytooltip 5e7de323-626b-4d1b-a7e5-c8d13a92c5d3 %}Magento文件系统所有者{% endglossarytooltip %}.
 2. Change to the directory to which you cloned the Magento application.
 For example,

 		cd /var/www/magento2